SciPost/SciPost/docs/index.rst

 This document is meant for geeks, techies and the plain curious.
-You will find here a description of the assets and facilities we are building to turn our vision of a publishing infrastructure into reality, most importantly:
+You will find here a description of the assets and facilities we are building to turn our vision into reality, most importantly:

 - :doc:`codebase documentation <codebase/index>`
   for the software layer at the heart of our